7/22/2024

 CEO

-I think, first of all, we must take out the as we have said many times during this call, we must take a look at this from two perspectives.
-One is when, which is a very rare thing, we have a product with a strong KPI site, San Juan Island, then it's our obligation to max and do the so-called trample line launch, which has we have deployed.
-I don't have the exact number, but you can see it's more than I think one hundred fifty million in one hundred seventy or something in San Juan Island.
-So and that has happened, I think, three times in this company's history.
-So if we take away that and I would love to have such a success again and then we should take that opportunity.
+I think, first of all, we must take out the, as we have said many times during this call, we must take a look at this from two perspectives.
+One is when, which is a very rare thing, we have a product with this strong KPIs at Sunshine Island, then it's our obligation to max and do the so-called trampoline launch. which has we have deployed I don't have the exact number but you can see it's a more than I think 150 million in or 170 or something in Sunshine Island only so and that has happened I think three three times uh in this company's history so if we take away that and I would love to have such a success again, and then we should take that opportunity.
 But most likely we will not have successes on that level, but still good deployment opportunities.
 So taking that away, as I mentioned a few minutes ago, I think that when we look at the the composition of our P&L, it's likely to expect that we will be on higher levels than the 25 on average.
 I would say 27, 28 or something over rolling 12 months.
-So a bit higher there, but we gain back in gross margin through the DTC work that we had lowering staff costs by 12 percent and also be more efficient in allocating our capex.
-So we are in a good position to deliver on our 26 to 29 percent either that margin financial target and also then deploy more UA and having a more efficient capex makes it profitable to deploy that to reach the other part of the goal, which is to get to grow above market.
-So I think there is it's not unlikely that we rolling 12 months higher than it was two years ago.
-But we we can make up more than make up for that, as we can see this quarter as well.
-I hope that answer your question.
+So a bit higher there, but we gain back in gross margin. through the DTC work that we had lowering staff costs by 12% and also be more efficient in allocating our capex.
+So we are in a good position to deliver on our 26 to 29% EBITDA margin financial target and also then deploying more UA and having a more efficient capex makes it profitable to deploy that to reach the other part of the goal, which is to grow above market.
+So I think it's not unlikely that we'll be rolling 12 months higher than it was two years ago.
+But we can make up more than make up for that, as we can see this quarter as well.
+I hope that answers your question.

 speaker